godot-rust/book/src/toolchain/export-web.md

 your extension would break.
 If you'd like your extension to support builds without multi-threading as well to avoid this problem, you will need to update your build setup in one of the two following ways.

+Note that earlier versions of emscripten expected `link-args=-sUSE_PTHREADS=1` instead of `link-args=-pthread`, but this flag has been deprecated.

 ### Building without multi-threading support